 Schrader also reveals the role of the US military’s aid to France.
 The American material began to increase to Indochina in 1950 when China joined the war in Korea.
-For a year infrastructure shipments were slowed as America could not generate enough production facilities and tools.
+For a year infrastructure shipments slowed as America could not generate enough production facilities and tools.
 At the end of 1951 just 444 of the 968 promised jeeps were in service by the French.
-Yet the French at the same time used the slow arriving American aid as a reson for their continued failures in Indochina.
+Yet the French at the same time used the slow-arriving American aid as a reason for their continued failures in Indochina.

 Yet, despite the slowness of American deliveries, the French were unable to keep up with the distribution of the material within Indochina, although many observers credited the influx of American equipment with contributing to the French victories in the first half of 1951.